What is CRM?

 When it comes to CRM, there are lots of benefits.
 If a CRM system is used consistently, it has the power to transform your business radically.
 With CRM, you can:

-• Prioritize leads that are sales-ready, send other leads to marketing for follow-up
+• Prioritize leads that are sales-ready and send other leads to marketing for follow-up.

 CRM programs can be approached from various levels —macro, meso, and micro.
 You may find that various sections of your business use CRM in several ways.